ianfore/federated-analysis/README.md

 In order to use this solution, perform the following steps.

+1. Change directory to the top-level directory of the repository.

+cd federated-analysis/

-1. Edit the config/conf.json file to reflect the metadata regarding the data file (file name, header line, field delimiter) as well as the correct fields of interest.
+2. Optionally, edit the config/conf.json file to reflect the metadata regarding the data file (file name, header line, field delimiter) as well as the correct fields of interest.

-2. Edit the runMe.sh script to point to the correct location of the local repository.
+vi config/conf.json

-3. Run the runMe.sh script.
+3. Run the runMe.sh script as follows:

+./runMe.sh

 To run the unit tests, perform the following steps:

 1. change directory to the top-level directory of the repository

+cd federated-analysis/

 2. run the following command: